 - Add the hiring manager’s name and the company’s name and address

-- Use a proper greeting/salutation (e.g., Dear Ms. Johnson,)
+- Use a proper cover letter greeting/salutation (e.g., Dear Ms. Johnson,)

 - Write a killer opening statement - paragraph #1

 - Showcase your skills and experience and explain what you can do for the company in a short body paragraph (or two) - paragraph #2 & #3

 - Highlight your achievements in a closing statement - paragraph #3 or #4

 - Add complimentary close (e.g., Regards, Sincerely) and your name/signature at the bottom as well as any cover letter enclosures.

 You may notice that this is a similar formula to the business letters you may have learned to write in school - and that’s right.
 Cover letters are formal letters, so they should follow the standard lettering structure.